Thomas(ine) Hall: The Quarter Court

 The villagers decided to take the case to the Quarter Court of Jamestown, just as Christians in Europe did in similar situations.
-As described by Reis, a "solution consistent with scripture-based laws as interpreted by Talmudic commentaries and consonant with early modern European customs" was to make an individual choose either male or female gender.
+As described by Reis, a "solution consistent with scripture-based laws as interpreted by Talmudic commentaries and consonant with early modern European customs" was to make an individual "choose" either "man" or "woman" as their gender.

 Hall's case reached the Quarter Court on April 8, 1629.
 Governor John Pott presided and the court heard from several witnesses, as well as from Hall.
-In a departure from similar European cases, the court ruled that Hall had a "dual nature" gender, or what modern society classifies as intersex: "hee is a man and a woeman".
-Before Hall's time, any individual determined by court to be "man and woman" was forced to adopt either a permanent male or female identity.
-Instead, as punishment for Hall's previous gender ambiguity and alternating identities as a man and a woman, the court denied Hall the freedom to choose a single gender identity.
-Hall was forced to "goe clothed in man's apparell, only his head to bee attired in a coyfe and croscloth with an apron before him".
-In addition, Hall had to provide evidence of good behavior to each Quarter Court.
+In a departure from similar European cases, the court ruled that Hall had a "dual nature" sex, "hee is a man and a woeman".
+Before Hall's time, any individual determined by court to be "man and woman" was forced to adopt either a permanent male or female identity, based on their predominant genitalia.
+Due to the intense ambiguity of Hall's body and lifestyle, the court could not determine if they were more male or female and required them to dress in clothing that symbolized this confusion.
+Hall was forced to "goe clothed in man's apparell, only his head to bee attired in a coyfe and crosscloth with an apron before him".
+While removing Hall's autonomy regarding their appearance was certainly a punishment, it seems that the community was more focused on preventing Hall from having sexual relations with people who were confused by their ambiguity.
+The primary concern of the court at the time appears to have been the possibility of same-sex intercourse, despite the confusion surrounding what Hall's sex might actually be.

-Nothing further is known about Hall's life or about how long the dual-gendered clothing rule was applied.
+Nothing further is known about Hall's life or about how long the dual-sexed clothing rule was applied.

 Significance

 Kathleen M. Brown states that, in the early modern period, medical theorists and scientists worked under a framework that posited that the sexes were potentially mutable; women were not a separate sex but "an imperfect variant of men".
 They believed that male organs were tucked inside of women because they did not have enough heat to develop external genitalia.
 They believed that strenuous physical activity or even "mannish behavior" could cause testicles to exit from inside the vagina, explained as "evidence of Nature's unerring tendency toward a state of greater perfection".
-This left the work of defining the sexes to other societal institutions, which replied on "performing" gender through consistent dress, names, occupations, and sexual relationships.
+This left the work of defining the sexes to other societal institutions, which relied on "performing" gender through consistent dress, names, occupations, and sexual relationships.
 Hall, defying these practices by using the clothes and names of both, has been cited as an early example of "a gender nonconforming individual in colonial America".